bdague324/Training-model/README.md

 * save our model,
 * create a virtual environment.

 We will use Keras and Tensorflow 1.8.
-Once the model is trained and saved we shut our instance down.
+Once the model is trained and saved we can shut our instance down.

  **Tensorflow** is the main framework in deeplearning. **Keras** is a meta framework which helps to facilitate the coding (in a syntax point of view) and interface with Tensorflow.